simplefin/bank-access/README.md

 1. Fork this repo.

-2. Make a directory for your institution, complete with an `_identity` file and `list-accounts` script.
+2. Make a directory for your institution, complete with an `info.yml` file and `list-accounts` script.
 (See [Writing a Script](#writing-a-script)).

 3. Submit a pull request.

-# Methods of Bridging #
+# Writing a Script #

-The method used to bridge between a bank and SimpleFIN depends on what the bank makes available.
-In order of preference, try the following when writing a script for this repository:
+How you write the script depends on what the bank provides.
+In order of preference, try the following when writing a script:

 1. OFX Server